IHTSDO/snomed-subontology-extraction/README.md

 The subsets and subontologies created by this project are subject to the normal SNOMED CT license.
 A Readme.txt file is included in the output RF2 directory with this information.

 ### RF2 Output
 All RF2 files are written to "output/RF2" ready to be zipped into an RF2 snapshot archive.

+Concept `31000003106 |Test subontology module (core metadata concept)|` is always included in the RF2 output.
+This concept is used to identify the subontology.

 **Please note**: Inferred relationship records have throw-away generated identifiers in a demo namespace that must not be relied upon.

 ### Reference Sets